syncfusion-content/blazor-docs/blazor/rating/appearance.md

 ### Changing rated / un-rated symbol fill color

-You can customize the fill colors of rated and un-rated icons in the Rating control using the `CssClass` property and the `linear-gradient` color-stop in the `background` CSS property of `.e-rating-icon`.
-The **first** colo-stop defines the rated fill color and the **second** defines the un-rated fill color.
+You can customize the fill colors of rated and un-rated icons in the Rating control using the `CssClass` property and the `linear-gradient` color-stops in the `background` CSS property of `.e-rating-icon`.
+The **first** color-stop defines the rated fill color and the **second** defines the un-rated fill color.

 Here is an example of how you can use above method to customize the rated and unrated fill color of the icons in the Rating component: